casadoj/lisflood-reservoirs/docs/starfit.md

     * $I_t$: reservoir inflow [m3/s]
     * $R_t$: reservoir release [m3/s]

-The model is based on fitting harmonic functions (sums of sines and cosines) to the observed storage and outflow time series in order to learn the seasonal behaviour of the reservoir.
-To avoid gaps and errors in daily data, the fitting is done on weekly aggregated time series (all in hm3 units) and gpas are tried to be fileed in by mass balance.
-The fact that the model is fitted on weekly data does not prevent from using it on daily simulations.
-As we will see later, the harmonic functions include a frequency term ($\omega$).
-By changing this term from $\frac{1}{52}$ for weekly to $\frac{1}{365}$ for daily, we can use the same fitted functions for any of these temporal resolutions.
+The model is based on fitting harmonic functions to the observed storage and outflow time series in order to learn the seasonal behaviour of the reservoir.
+To avoid gaps and errors in daily data, the fitting is done on weekly aggregated time series (all in hm3 units) and gaps are tried to be filled in by mass balance.
+The fact that the model is fitted on weekly data does not prevent its use on daily simulations.
+As we will see later, the harmonic functions include a frequency term ($\omega$); by changing this term we can use the same fitted functions for any temporal resolution.

 The functions are fitted on standardised variables to allow regionalization of the parameters.
-Storage is converted into fraction filled by dividing it by the total storage capacity ($S_{cap}$), and inflow/release are normalised by the mean inflow ($\bar{I}$).
+Storage is converted into fraction filled by dividing it by the total storage capacity ($S$), and inflow/release are normalised by the mean inflow ($\bar{I}$).

 $$\hat{S}_t = \frac{S_t}{S}$$
 $$\hat{R}_t = \frac{R_t - \bar{I}}{\bar{I}}$$